log-oscon/Standards/PHP/Coding Style.md

 ```

+## Properties and Methods Naming
+Properties, Methods and Action/Filter hooks should be named with [snake_case][2].
+Don’t abbreviate variable and function names unnecessarily; let the code be unambiguous and self-documenting.

 ## Yoda Conditions
 > Yoda conditions are dumb and solve the wrong problem.
 You have my permission to **not** use Yoda conditions.
 >